 Do not use this medicine for a migraine or cluster headache that is different from your usual headaches.
 Instead, check with your doctor.

-If you feel much better after a dose of sumatriptan, but your headache comes back or gets worse after a while, wait at least 2 hours before using another dose.
+If you feel much better after a dose of sumatriptan, but your headache comes back or gets worse after a while, wait at least 1 hour before using another dose.
 However, use this medicine only as directed by your doctor.
 Do not use more of it, and do not use it more often, than directed.
 Using too much sumatriptan may increase the chance of side effects.
-Do not use more than two doses in 24 hours.
+Do not use more than 2 doses in 24 hours.

 If you use this medicine at home, you will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 This will help prevent skin problems.